danyaalh123/AXD-Parametric-Speaker-Installation/README.md

 - **Adaptive Beam Steering**: Dynamic adjustment of audio beam directions through phased array techniques, enabling personalised or adaptive listening experiences.
 - **Interactive and Immersive Audio Zones**: Creating spatially controlled audio zones for museum exhibits, advertisements, or interactive installations within public spaces.

-### Conclusion
+### Reflection and Conclusion
-This project successfully demonstrated an ultrasonic parametric speaker array capable of directional and spatial audio generation using amplitude modulation at 40 kHz.
-By angling two arrays, precise spatial audio was achieved without requiring physically distant speaker placement.
-Future advancements in hardware and software processing are likely to enhance these systems further, expanding their practical and innovative applications in personal and commercial audio environments.
+This project successfully demonstrated an ultrasonic parametric speaker array capable of directional audio, achieving spatialised sound without requiring physically distant speaker placement.
+Despite altering the application's concept from informational to interactive, the project proceeded as planned, with task distribution remaining the same as outlined in the plan.

+Moving forward, further refinements in hardware efficiency, audio quality, and software processing techniques could expand the practical applications and versatility of ultrasonic parametric speakers across personal and commercial environments.